Mr. Sanford Sardo

 Brie was a member of Crescendo during the years of 2000-2003 (as Brie Piccirillo) and is excited to be back and working with such a talented group.

-Ms. Maino was named the Associate Choreographer of Crescendo in 2016.
+Ms. Maino was named Choreographer/ Associate Director of Crescendo in 2017, having served as Associate Choreographer in 2016.
 She has been dancing for almost three decades.
 Tara majored in dance at Hofstra University, training in ballet and modern dance.
 While at Hofstra, Tara was involved in the Faculty Dance Concerts each fall and spring, working with a number of esteemed choreographers.
 Tara choreographed and performed with the renowned student-run clubs, Danceworks and Movom (Mind Over Vision Over Movement), receiving a Dance Faculty Recognition Award for her dedication in furthering Hofstra's Dance Program.

 Tara has taught dance to students ranging in ages from 3 to 18 at a studio in Queens over the last 6 years.